OpenDocCN/dsai-notes-pt2-zh/docs/karpathy-gpt/P9-p9-Let-s-build-the-GPT-Tokenizer---加加zero---BV11yHXeuE9d.md

-# 【Andrej Karpathy：从零开始构建 GPT 系列】 - P9：p9 Let's build the GPT Tokenizer - 加加zero - BV11yHXeuE9d
+# P9：p9 Let's build the GPT Tokenizer - 加加zero - BV11yHXeuE9d

  Hi everyone。 So in this video， I'd like us to cover the process of tokenization in large。